AceWiki/AceWiki/README.txt

 Attempto download page: http://attempto.ifi.uzh.ch/site/downloads/

-Furthermore, you have to use the following Java VM argument that points to the location where the SWI Prolog system file libjpl.jnilib (under Mac OS X), jpl.dll (under Windows), or libjpl.so (under Linux) is located:
+Furthermore, you have to use the following Java VM argument that points to the location where the SWI Prolog library libjpl.jnilib (under Mac OS X), jpl.dll (under Windows), or libjpl.so (under Linux) is located.
+For example:

   -Djava.library.path="/usr/lib/pl-5.8.3/lib/i386-linux"

-Under Linux, the environment variable LD_PRELOAD has to be set additionally to refer to the SWI Prolog library.
+Under Linux, the environment variable LD_PRELOAD has to be set additionally to refer to the SWI Prolog library file.
 Under some circumstances, also LD_LIBRARY_PATH has to be set.
 This can be done, for example, as follows:

 export LD_PRELOAD=/usr/lib/pl-5.8.3/lib/i386-linux/libjpl.so
 export LD_LIBRARY_PATH=/usr/lib/jvm/java-6-openjdk/jre/lib/i386:$LD_LIBRARY_PATH